Truewarlock/-PLF-PROJECT--LIBRARY-MANAGEMENT/README.md

 Made in Prolog.

 This project was made for "Logic Programming and Functional Programming" at Computer science & Engineering University(Year 2, Sem 2) as a mandatory project.

+Simple project to manage a library.
+It is able to know how many books we have in the library, they are listed by name and IBAN, we can add or borrow new books adn know who borrowed them.